 In the last few years, this has changed.
 Today, as long as you both acted as if you were married — for example, if you had joint bank accounts — for the most part, you are treated that way.

-Baker & Baker can help you determine fair and reasonable compensation for all that you gave to the relationship, and help make sure that you are treated fairly under Ontario family law.
+At Baker and Baker Family Lawyers, we can help you determine fair and reasonable compensation for all that you gave to the relationship, and help make sure that you are treated fairly under Ontario family law.

 Looking for a Toronto Common Law Marriage & Relationship Lawyer?

 If you are not married and are experiencing a breakdown in your common law relationship, contact Baker & Baker at 416-964-2215 or by email.
 Our Toronto common-law marriage and common law separation lawyers can meet with you and explain your rights under Ontario’s Family Law Act.